-- The College achieved record vocational success rates, which has resulted in the overall success rate improving to 86.4%. - Apprenticeship provision overall success rates are outstanding at 79% timely success rates remain at 68% consistent with 2015/16. - The College has self-assessed as Outstanding, maintaining the standard achieved in February 2013 when Ofsted last inspected the College.
+- The College achieved record vocational success rates, which has resulted in the overall success rate improving to 89%. - Apprenticeship provision timely success rates have improved to 71% - The College has self-assessed as Outstanding, maintaining the standard achieved in February 2013 when Ofsted last inspected the College.